Book Four in The Angelbound Origins Series

 Here’s how it works.
-My now-husband Lincoln and I positively loathed each other when we first met, which is going on a year ago.
+My now-husband Lincoln and I positively loathed each other when we first met.
 Back then, Lincoln thought I was a reckless quasi-demon.
-I thought Lincoln was a super-uptight part-angel demon hunter.
-All that is ancient history now, so we’re now sharing our “best of the worst” moments from that rocky period.
-Plus, the game is extra-fun because Lincoln is ripped in that lean way sword fighters are, and the comforter is pooled around his hips.
+Meanwhile, I thought he was a super-uptight part-angel demon-hunting douchebag.
+That’s ancient history now, so today we’re sharing the “best of the worst” moments from our rocky past.
+Plus, the game is extra-fun because Lincoln is ripped in that lean way swordfighters are, and the comforter is pooled around his hips.
+Yum.
 My guy is tall and broad-shouldered with wavy brown hair and lips that scream, kiss me without saying a word.
 Go, honeymoon!

-Lincoln just finished reminding me how I tried wearing sweats to a formal thrax event as a means of protest.
-I agreed that it was not in the best taste, but I did end up having to wear the worst white poufy dress ever as a result.
-It was a decent entry, but we still don’t have a winner.
+For Lincoln’s last turn, he just reminded me how I wore sweats to a formal thrax event as a lame means of protest.
+I agreed that my attire was not in the best taste.
+Still, in the end I had to remove said sweats and then wear the ugliest white dress ever.
+Total mitigating factor.
+Long story short, Lincoln gave a decent entry, but we still don’t have a winner.

-“Your turn,” says Lincoln with a sneaky smile.
-He totally thinks that I don’t have a good story for my turn.
+“You’re up,” says Lincoln with a sneaky smile.
+He totally thinks I don’t have a decent story for my turn.
 And he’s way wrong.
 I am about to crush him like a cute itsy-bitsy-yet-mega-ripped man-bug.

-“You don’t say?”
+“You don’t say.”
 Lincoln rolls over to face me.
-Now, we’re nose-to-nose under the covers of our incredibly poufy bed.
-For the last two weeks, we’ve spent our honeymoon camped out in this fancy-shmancy bedroom in one of Lincoln’s hidden palaces.
-My guy is the High Prince of the demon-fighting thrax, and his people have a tradition and glitzy hangout for everything.
-This particular palace is just for royal honeymoons and is filled with hefty wooden furniture, tapestries, and porcelain knickknacks.
-It’s pretty, but I could spend this time in an abandoned truck stop, so long as Lincoln and I were alone.
+Now, we’re nose-to-nose under the covers of our incredibly fluffy bed.
+For the last three weeks, we’ve spent our honeymoon camped out in this fancy-shmancy bedroom inside one of Lincoln’s hidden palaces.
+My guy is the high prince of the demon-fighting thrax, and his people have a tradition and glitzy hangout for everything.
+This particular mansion is just for royal honeymoons.
+The place is decked out with hefty wooden furniture, tapestries, and porcelain knickknacks.
+It’s pretty, but I’d happily spend the time in an abandoned truck stop, so long as Lincoln and I were alone.